 |

-Marston Vale (2001) In 2001, The Marston
+Marston Vale (2001) In 2001,

-to commemorate the event.
-It celebrates the vision and execution of a project
+song was written to commemorate the event.
+It celebrates the vision and

-which is restoring an industrially scarred landscape to an area of natural
+execution of a project which is restoring an industrially scarred landscape

-beauty for the enjoyment of the local and wider community and as a habitat
+to an area of natural beauty for the enjoyment of the local and wider

-for wild flora and fauna.
+community and as a habitat for wild flora and fauna.
 Song Printed in

 Bedfordshire County Life Magazine Issue 22 |